kalemaria/pycurv/README.md

 - ribosome_density_calculation.py script for ribosome density calculation used in (Bäuerlein et al. 2017, Cell).

-## testing package
+## 'scripts_running_mindboggle_and_freesurfer' folder
-This package contains:

-- code used to generate synthetic test volumes and surfaces for testing our and external curvature estimation methods from FreeSurfer (Pienaar et al. 2008, International Journal of Imaging Systems and Technology) and Mindboggle (Klein et al. 2017, PLoS Computational Biology)
+Python and bash scripts running Mindboggle (Klein et al. 2017, PLoS Computational Biology) and FreeSurfer (Pienaar et al. 2008, International Journal of Imaging Systems and Technology) curvature estimation functions,

+## 'testing' package
+This package was used for testing our and external curvature estimation algorithms from VTK (Schroeder et al., 2006, Kitware), FreeSurfer and Mindboggle.
+It contains:

+- code used to generate synthetic surfaces
 - error calculation module
+- scripts getting FreeSurfer's and Mindboggle's curvatures and calculating errors from their output VTK files.
 - integration and unit tests for the main PyCurv workflows and functions
-- scripts for running the external software, getting curvatures and calculating errors from their output VTK files
 - a collection of plotting functions.
-- folder with output of curvature tests ('test_vector_voting_output'), also including the test surfaces, e.g. 'torus/noise0/torus_rr25_csr10.surface.vtp'
+- folders with output of curvature tests, e.g. 'test_vector_voting_output'),
+  and the test surfaces, e.g. 'torus/noise0/torus_rr25_csr10.surface.vtp'.

-## experimental_data_sets folder
+## 'experimental_data_sets' folder
 Some experimental data can be found here:

-- vesicle: unfilled segmentation of a vesicle from a cryo-electron tomogram
+- vesicle: membrane segmentation of a vesicle from a cryo-electron tomogram (Bäuerlein et al. 2017, Cell)
-- ER: filled segmentation of a ER membrane patch from a cryo-electron tomogram
+- vesicle: compartment segmentation of a cortical ER membrane from a cryo-electron tomogram (Collado et al. 2019, BioRxiv)
+- embryo: surfaces of C. elegans embryo cells imaged by confocal light microscopy and segmented by LimeSeg (Machado et al., BMC Bioinformatics 2019)
+- brain: cortical pial surfaces of both human brain hemispheres imaged by MRI and segmented by FreeSurfer, taken from [Mindboggle example data](https://osf.io/8cf5z/).

+Output of the following curvature algorithms is included for experimental data (AVV and SSVV output also includes minimal and maximal principal curvatures calculated by VTK):

+- vesicle: AVV
+- ER: AVV, SSVV and Mindboggle
+- embryo: AVV
+- brain: AVV, Mindboggle, FreeSurfer

 # Installing PyCurv
 Please note that PyCurv depends on one not publicly available Python package,